radRoy/imageProcessTif/README.md

     - Fiji: Multi-class labelling for pytorch-3dunet: Choose a unique intensity value for each object (eye) to be segmented, based on combination of [Wolny et al 2020 PlantSeg](https://doi.org/10.7554/eLife.57613) and pytorch-3dunet sample data.
     - TBD Decide approach: python HDF5 creation: custom scripts in [imageProcessTif] or Nikita's scripts in [npy2bdv].
 Can I keep the metadata with npy2bdv?

+- **dataset10**: babb03-ct3-scaled-uncropped-isometric ~(5.784 um)^3 voxel size, eye labels
+  - This dataset is isometric
+  - This dataset is **not cropped**, only scaled (downscaled). *Since pytorch-3dunet only uses patches containing a desired (default 60 %) minimal amount of the label ~volume, cropping is not important as long as I take the smallest of the input images for patch & stride shape calculations since the patch shape and number of images are the only significant predictors of VRAM usage during training.*
+  => original voxel sizes (pixel lengths) of babb03 (z,y,x) in um: 2, 0.85, 0.85
+  => scaled voxel sizes (pixel lengths) of dataset09 (z,y,x) in um: 5.784, 5.784, 5.784
+  - label creation: same process & approach as for dataset09 (Fiji manual + macro)
+  - software used for label creation (should not contradict process from dataset09):
+    - Fiji: threshold of fluo images, Otsu auto threshold at a cross section of an eye without heart on that slice, so that whole eye outline (where connected) is segmented.
+This resulted in intensity thresholds ranging from 343 to 378 (16 bit images).
+    - Fiji macro: [WaltherFiji]`/Labelling/label_tifs_eyes-dataset10-binary_to_overlay.ijm`

 ## <u>links & information about Fiji / ImageJ (Macro)</u>

 - [Built-in Macro Functions](https://imagej.nih.gov/ij/developer/macro/functions.html)